NativeSmell/svm/README.md

  7) If you using HOG - you must specify the number of intervals for quantization

 Example for Windows:

 start SVM_Learn.exe MNIST\ 25 0.0075 38000 1 2 15

-    to learn and test SVM with HOG method (15 intervals for quantization) on 380000 pictures of handwritten digits and with step of gradient equels 0.075
+To learn and test SVM with HOG method (15 intervals for quantization) on 380000 pictures of handwritten digits and with step of gradient equels 0.075

 start SVM_Learn.exe MNIST\ 25 0.0075 38000 1 1 0

-     to learn and test SVM with standart picture Palette on 380000 pictures of handwritten digits and with step of gradient equels 0.075
+To learn and test SVM with standart picture Palette on 380000 pictures of handwritten digits and with step of gradient equels 0.075